Tennessee senator ready to force showdown on Yucca Mountain

 But first, Alexander wants a decision on Yucca Mountain, designated by Congress in 1987 as the sole site for permanent storage of nuclear waste produced by power plants and Navy ships.

 “So the House’s decision will be important, and now it’s up to the Senate to see what we think.
-They way to do that is to vote on it,” Alexander said.
+The way to do that is to vote on it,” Alexander said.

 “I think there should be a vote in the Senate this year on Yucca Mountain,” Alexander said.
 “If it gets 60 votes, why then the Senate would be for moving ahead for one more year of funding to determine whether Yucca Mountain is safe.”